-^{2} There are 971 cleared cases of money laundering under the Act on Punishment of Organized Crimes and Anti-Drug Special Provisions Law from 2013 to 2015.
-On the other hand, the total number of transactions etc. misused for money laundering is 1,063 (See Table 5).
-This is because some money laundering cases can be categorized into plural transactions etc.
+^{2} There were 1,077 cleared cases of money laundering under the Act on Punishment of Organized Crimes and Anti-Drug Special Provisions Law from 2013 to 2015.
+On the other hand, the total number of transactions etc. misused for money laundering was 1,136 (See Table 5) because some money laundering cases can be categorized into plural transactions.